-With your custom 404 page you can reflect your personality, be creative and offer a useful resource to site visitors.
-By taking this approach you give them the ability to choose what their next click is in lieu of just leaving your site.
+With your custom 404 page, you can reflect your personality, be creative, and offer a useful resource to site visitors.
+By taking this approach, you give them the ability to choose what their next click is instead of just leaving your site.
 Or hitting the back button.

 404 pages are an opportunity to guide visitors on what you know they are most likely looking for (or may not know what they are looking for).
 While custom 404 pages can also be humorous and fun, I prefer to take a site guide approach.

 Here are two of my site's custom 404 pages;

 On each, you can see how I used graphics and content to guide visitors on what they may be looking for, from bulleted lists to graphics to the top 5 articles that visitors may find helpful.

 You know what folks seek out most.
 Look at your stats.
 Here's what you want to include on your custom 404 page:

 - Have a note at the top of the page that what the visitor is looking for cannot be found.

 - Include a pointer to your search bar/box.

 - Mention the location of your menus for visitors to discover their options.

 - Create a list of most view resources.